-As a result of MST acquisition, the Company had intangibles totaling \$2,463,927 at January 31, 2006 (Note B).
-In accordance with SFAS 142, Goodwill and Other Intangible Assets (SFAF No. 142), an impairment test was performed on these assets at March 31, 2006, which indicated that there was no impairment of those intangibles as of that date.
-Accordingly, the consolidated statement of operations for the three months ended March 31, 2006 includes only charges for amortization of these intangibles.
+As a result of the MST acquisition, the Company had intangibles totaling \$2,463,927 at January 31, 2006 (Note B).
+In accordance with SFAS 142, Goodwill and Other Intangible Assets (SFAF No. 142), an impairment test will be performed on December 31, 2006.

 The acquisition of MST resulted in the valuation by an independent appraiser of MST's subscriber lists as intangible assets.
 The MST subscriber list was determined to have an eight-year life.
-This intangible was amortized using that life, and amortization from the date of the acquisition through March 31, 2006, was taken as a charge against income in the consolidated statement of operations.
-Goodwill of \$1,077,767, excluding the purchase price contingency, represented the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
+This intangible was amortized using that life, and amortization from the date of the acquisition through June 30, 2006, was taken as a charge against income in the consolidated statement of operations.
+Goodwill of \$1,977,767, excluding the remaining purchase price contingency, represented the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.